This is bread worth savoring. The even and slightly cracking crust has a perfect crunch.

 Drain the pears in a small strainer.
 Slice the pears into thin slivers and set aside.
 Lay out the 8 slices bread and spread each with a thin layer of the spiced butter, using only about half the butter.
 On each of the 4 slices, place 1 slice of Swiss cheese and about ½ inch pile of shaved ham.
 Divide the sliced pears among the 4 sandwiches and top each with a slice of the Fontina cheese.
 Place the remaining slices of sourdough on top, and press together gently to compress the sandwiches.
 Spread the remaining spiced butter on the outside of the bread.

 Heat a large, heavy skillet over medium-high heat.
 Place the sandwiches in the skillet in batches if necessary and cook for approximately 7 minutes or until brown and crisp.
 Using a spatula, turn the sandwiches over and cook for another 7 minutes.
 For ease of eating, cut each sandwich in half on the diagonal.

 2 teaspoons pumpkin pie spice

 Nutrition Information for Sourdough

-Ingredients: unbleached unbromated wheat flour, water, sour starter, salt
+Ingredients: unbleached-unbromated wheat flour, water, sourdough starter, salt

 Serving size: 1/2" slice